Brice Disque: World War I

 Disque was reinstated on September 29, 1917, as a lieutenant colonel, promoted to colonel on November 6, and placed in charge of the Spruce Production Division of the Aviation Section, U.S. Signal Corps, headquartered in Portland, Oregon.
 When Congress approved the formation of corporations by the United States government as war instrumentalities in the summer of 1918, the United States Spruce Production Corporation was incorporated in September 1918 to control logging production and the building of railroads to move the lumber.
-Brice also became its president from 1918–1919.
+Brice also became its president from 1918 to 1919.
 He was sent to Seattle, Washington in October 1917 to deal with the alarming lack of production of woods vital to the war effort, especially the spruce necessary for airplane production.
 Brice worked with local lumber barons to establish another union for the lumbermen, in an effort to get them to work eight-hour days.
 The first local of the Loyal Legion of Loggers and Lumbermen (Four L) was organized in Wheeler, Oregon on October 30, 1917.
 Several more locals were established in short order: by January 1, the Legion had 10,000 members; by January 24, 35,000.
 For his service with the Spruce Production Division, Disque was awarded the Distinguished Service Medal.

 The Four L was organized after opposition to the Spruce Production Division by the IWW's Lumber Workers Industrial Union, which had declared an industry-wide strike in the summer of 1917, latching onto the momentum of the many spontaneous strikes that were occurring.
 The goal of the Four L was to counter the IWW as the union of lumber workers by fostering a spirit of patriotism.
 The Four L required its members to sign a loyalty oath to the United States and no-strike agreements.
 The Four L was headed, at first, by army officers, and all 28,000 soldiers of the Spruce Production Division became members.

 Post-war career

 Despite problems that arose within the Four L and accusations against Disque, Congress approved his promotion to brigadier general in September 1918.
 Disque continued service as a general in the Army's Organized Reserves from 1922 to 1939, alternating between performing training missions for the Army and serving on the board of trustees of various private firms.
-From June 6, 1922 to April 14, 1937, he commanded the 151st Cavalry Brigade, headquartered in Rochester, New York, and from April 15, 1937 to June 1939, the 152nd Cavalry Brigade, headquartered in New York City.
+From June 6, 1922, to April 14, 1937, he commanded the 151st Cavalry Brigade, headquartered in Rochester, New York, and from April 15, 1937, to June 1939, the 152nd Cavalry Brigade, headquartered in New York City.
 Both were the major subordinate units of the 61st Cavalry Division.

 Disque served as president of several corporations such as the Anthracite Equipment Corporation, G. Amsinck and Co., and the Sulphide Ore Process Company.
 He also served on various private and public boards and commissions such as the Anthracite Institute and the Solid Fuels Administration for War.

 Disque died in New York City on February 29, 1960.